nodejsnpm/Mewzax/README.md

 ```

 - 🌱 I’m currently learning everything 🤣
-- If you need help DM me on Discord: noxis#6969
+- 📫 You can reach me VIA my public email or my Discord Server!

 ### Languages and Tools: